jon0iko/AinPal/README.md

 ## Project Overview

-The **AinPal** is a mobile application designed to provide legal assistance and raise awareness of various laws for general users.
-The app helps users understand legal compliance requirements, such as regulations for starting a business, through an AI-powered chatbot and a search interface.
-The chatbot uses advanced natural language processing (NLP) to retrieve relevant legal sections, making legal information more accessible and understandable.
+**AinPal** is an Android application designed to provide general legal assistance and awareness to the public.Legal information is often complex, difficult to navigate, and inaccessible to the general public.
+Many individuals struggle to understand legal requirements, such as compliance for starting a business or resolving legal disputes, due to lack of legal awareness, technical jargon in laws, and the high cost of professional legal consultation.
+This creates a barrier to justice and legal compliance, particularly for people with limited resources.
+Moreover, there is a lack of legal awareness among the general public, which inherently contributes to the poor state of the ‘Rule of Law’ in our country.

+The motivation behind this app is to democratize legal information, ensuring that individuals can make informed decisions without unnecessary delays or financial burdens

 ## Features